-41. If the proposal has to be delayed due to venue constraints or other factors beyond the control of the Grantee, will the funding be withdrawn?
+43. If the proposal has to be delayed due to venue constraints or other factors beyond the control of the grantee, will the funding be withdrawn?

-It depends on how long the implementation of the approved proposal will be delayed and the feasibility of the proposal after the postponement.
-If the project is delayed, the Grantee must obtain the Government's written approval for the extension in advance.
+Whether funding will be withdrawn will depend on how long the implementation of the approved proposal will be delayed and the feasibility of the proposal after the postponement.
+If the project is delayed, the grantee must obtain the Government's written approval for the extension in advance.
 In principle, the approved proposal should commence within September to December of the same year when the result is announced, and complete in two years at maximum for a Project Grant and a first Springboard Grant and three years at maximum for a second Springboard Grant.